-- Include the Public Reach out to the geographical, organizational and demographic communities that compose the TPO planning area to increase the public's opportunity to participate in developing transportation plans and services. - Improve the Public Participation Process Continually identify and implement ways to improve the public participation processes.
+- Include the Public Build strong relationships with the geographical, organizational, and demographic communities that compose the TPO study area to increase the public's opportunity to participate in developing transportation plans and services. - Improve the Public Participation Process Continually identify and implement ways to improve the public participation processes.